Shukko

 Shukko (出向, from 出るmeaning to leave and 向う meaning to go towards) is a form of job transfer occurring in Japanese companies.
 A “Shukko” most often stands for a transfer of an employee from a main branch of a company to a branch office of the same company or an associated company.
 Rarely, it might be towards a non-affiliated company.

 The main characteristic of the so-called “Japanese style of business administration” is lifetime employment (or 終身雇用).
-Shukko has a key role in the support and sustainment of this Japanese style of long term employment.
+Shukko has a key role in the support and sustainment of this Japanese style of long-term employment.

-In Japan, Shukko has a negative reputation, because it is often used as a way to reduce personnel expenses.
-However Shukko has positive aspects – cases in which is used as a way to give employees the chance to gather corporate experience and broaden their careers.
+In Japan, Shukko has a negative reputation because it is often used as a way to reduce personnel expenses.
+However, Shukko has positive aspects – cases in which it is used as a way to give employees the chance to gather corporate experience and broaden their careers.

 Types of Shukko

 Each company makes their own conditions for Shukko.